 | Gibraltar residents | Dedicated lanes at border | Exempt from EES, free land crossing |

-| Physical fence (La Verja) | Still standing | Dismantled before summer 2026 |
+| Physical fence (La Verja) | Still standing | Dismantled as part of treaty implementation |

 What Happens If the Treaty Is Delayed?